pycharming/lantern_aws/README.md

  # Lantern Cloud

 **WARNING**: Restarting the lantern service (which is done automatically by the salt scripts on some circumstances) will kill all java processes in the fallback proxy.
 As of this writing there are no other java processes, but if you want to add any, keep this in mind.

-This project contains code and configuration scripts to launch and manage cloud servers for the [Lantern](https://github.com/getlantern/lantern) censorship circunvention tool.
+This project contains code and configuration scripts to launch and manage cloud servers for the [Lantern](https://github.com/getlantern/lantern) censorship circumvention tool.

 At this moment, two types of machines are launched and managed by this project:

 - **Fallback Proxies**: These run Lantern instances configured to offer access to the free internet to Lantern users that haven't authenticated yet so they can reach Google Accounts and Google Talk in order to do so.
-They also double as regular kaleidoscope nodes in behalf of some inviter.
+They also double as regular kaleidoscope nodes on behalf of some inviter.
 On setup, these machines also build and upload *installer wrappers*, small programs that users run to install Lantern and help it find the corresponding fallback proxy.

 - A single **Cloud Master**, which launches lantern peers on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller).
 Further operations on lantern peers (especially 'batch' operations involving many such machines) are typically done through this cloud master.